• Skip to primary navigation

 What is sourdough discard?

-Can I use 2 week old gluten free sourdough discard?
+Can I use 2-week-old gluten free sourdough discard?

 What are the benefits of eating gluten free sourdough?